-Written by Jeffrey S. Leon L.S.M., Preet K. Bell and Jason M. Berall
+Written By Jeffrey S. Leon L.S.M., Preet K. Gill and Jason M. Berall

 On September 5, 2018, the Ontario Court of Appeal released its decision in Fehr v.
 Sun Life Assurance Company of Canada,1 overturning certain parts of the motion judge’s decision and certifying a class action against Sun Life brought by life insurance policyholders.
 The Court of Appeal applied a “consumer-focused approach” that places emphasis on the viewpoint of insurance policy consumers.

 The action involved “universal life” insurance policies that, in addition to providing life insurance, also serve as an investment vehicle.
 The Court noted that many of these policies were sold when interest rates were high; therefore, premiums were relatively low and returns were favourable.
 When interest rates fell in the mid-1990s and thereafter, premiums increased and returns decreased.